 Trump documents case: What are the charges and how can he defend against them?

-June 9 (Reuters) - Here is a look at the charges former President Donald Trump faces and his possible defenses over what the government says was his illegal retention of classified documents at his Florida estate after leaving the White House in 2021.
+June 13 (Reuters) - Here is a look at the charges former President Donald Trump faces and his possible defenses over what prosecutors say was his illegal retention of classified documents at his Florida estate after leaving the White House in 2021.

 WHAT IS TRUMP ACCUSED OF DOING?